aivanzhang/panda_patrol/examples/dagster/README.md

     ```bash
     dagster dev -f hello-dagster.py
     ```
 3. Modify the `.env`.
 Note that the `SMTP_*` and `PATROL_EMAIL` values are dummy values.
-You will need to replace them with your own values.
+You will need to replace them with your own values if you want email alerts. `SLACK_WEBHOOK` is also a dummy value.
+You will need to replace it with your own value if you want slack alerts.
 4. Start the Panda Patrol server.
-This is needed to run the patrols.
     ```bash
     python -m panda_patrol
     ```